Stock market today: Asian shares gain after Wall Street ticks higher amid rate-cut hopes

 Judge Denise Cote of U.S. District Court for the Southern District of New York agreed with Kenvue, ruling Monday that the testimony was inadmissible.

-In other dealings, U.S. benchmark crude oil was unchanged at $73.94 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, dropped 8 cents to $79.15 per barrel.
+In other dealings, U.S. benchmark crude oil added 15 cents to $74.09 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, rose 6 cents to $79.29 per barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.